-Tasks scheduled to start at the same time run in the order that they are enumerated by the N parameter (in the [FetchTasks] section of the configuration file).
+Tasks scheduled to start at the same time run in the order that they are enumerated by the N parameter (in the [FetchTasks] section of are enumerated by the w parameter (in the [Fetchrasks] sect the configuration file).

 ScheduleRepeatSecs The interval (in seconds) from the start of one scheduled synchronize cycle to the start of the next.
 If a previous synchronize cycle is still running when the interval elapses, the connector queues a maximum of one action.